V de V Sports

-V de V Series is a motor racing organisation that owns and runs a group of international motor racing championships.
+V de V Series was a motor racing organisation that owns and runs a group of international motor racing championships.
 Based in Paris, the majority of events are held in France although the series regularly visits Spain and Portugal and has also visited Belgium, Germany and Italy.
 The organisation takes its name from founder Eric van de Vyver.
 The van de Vyer family is involved in most aspects of running the series, having its own racing team within the series.
+The championships came to a halt at the end of the 2018 and V de V Sports focussed on long distance endurance races for historic GT and touring car racing, in particular centred on the 24 hour race, 2 Tours d'Horloge.

 Championships

 V de V has hosted five separate championships;